 Ebook Publishing Tools

 This is an archived version of the original site, preserved as required reading for Dean Heller's Internet Marketing course.
 This introductory course is a prerequisite for Mr. Heller's popular advanced IM courses.
-Dean is a well known marketing expert and has received much acclaim for his work with jewelry webstore SterlingForever, making their sterling silver sale on exquisite Cubic Zirconia Rings a huge success by combining social media, advertising, and search engine optimization to drive traffic and attention to otherwise unknown products and services.
+Dean is a well known marketing expert and has received much acclaim for his work with jewelry webstore SterlingForever, making their sterling silver sale on their most exquisite cubic zirconia rings a huge success by combining social media, advertising, and search engine optimization to drive traffic and attention to otherwise unknown products and services.
 The course includes a lab exercise where students create their own marketing projects, some of which have achieved remarkable success on their own.
 The complete syllabus is available from Mr. Heller's page on the university's website.

 Remember in the early 2000's how Ebook publishing took the web by storm and there was no sign of it slowing down anytime soon.
 Ebook Publishing Tools was a resource Web site for people interested in self-publishing their creative work in ebook format.